-Students who met admission requirements but whose final admission was contingent on space availability
+Students who met admission requirements but whose final admission was contingent on space availability s your waiting list ranked?
+Yes No If yes, do you release that information to students?
+Do you release that information to school counselors?

-Yes No Do you have a policy of placing students on a waiting list?
-X
+Yes No Do you have a policy of placing students on a waiting list? Χ

-If yes, please answer the questions below for Fall 2020 admissions:
+If yes, please answer the questions below for Fall 2021 admissions: